JacobYuan7/RLIP/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=JacobYuan7/RLIP)

 - **Update on Jan.
 13th, 2023**: I am uploading the annotations and checkpoints.
 The code is still under pre-release review because we encountered a technical issue.
+It should be out in 1-2 weeks.
 Sincere apologies!
 - **Update on Dec.
 12th, 2022**: The code is under reviewing in Alibaba Group, which will be made public as soon as possible.
 - 💥**News**! **RLIP: Relational Language-Image Pre-training** is accepted to ***NeurIPS 2022*** as a **spotlight** presentation (Top 5%)!
 Hope you will enjoy reading it.